GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    ![alt text](images/rag_load_data_image-7.png)

-In this section bulk load operations were used to load product, customer, and sales data into Cosmos DB for MongoDB.
+In this section bulk load operations were used to load product, customer, and sales data into Cosmos DB.
 Keep the database and its loaded data for use in subsequent labs.